Python API Reference

 Compute Request Types

 Compute requests define jobs for media generation and processing.
-All constructors use keyword-only arguments.
+All requests are plain dict objects.

 ImageRequest